-Volunteer Opportunities near
+Volunteer and Support Opportunities near

 @TheIntersection is a weekly virtual gathering of civic and faith leaders.
 It was conceived in April 2020, early in the Covid pandemic, by the mayor.
 Its purpose is to strengthen leadership via sharing knowledge and the potential partnering of efforts toward a more compassionate San Antonio.